 /Back In Black

 So how do you deal with the loss of your iconic lead singer to alcohol poisoning?
-Well, in the case of AC/DC, you find a new singer the other side of the world, record what becomes your finest album, and sell over 50 million copies of it.
-Clearly something just clicked, and the album Back in Black was stuffed with some of their most enduring anthems, including this, the doomy opener that represents something of a passing of the torch from Bon Scott to Brian Johnson – and also of course the use of a fucking enormous bell to make the appropriate sound effects.
+Well, in the case of AC/DC, you find a new singer on the other side of the world, record what becomes your finest album, and sell over 50 million copies of it.
+Clearly, something just clicked, and the album Back in Black was stuffed with some of their most enduring anthems, including this, the doomy opener that represents something of a passing of the torch from Bon Scott to Brian Johnson – and also, of course, the use of a fucking enormous bell to make the appropriate sound effects.
 No cowbell here…

 /Angel of Death

 Thrash or death metal, who gives a fuck?
 Slayer’s twenty-nine-minute blast is rightly noted as one of the greatest metal albums in existence – a view that nearly three decades on is still unquestionable – but most importantly it is bookended by two of the greatest metal songs of all, without which Slayer’s legacy would not be what it is (and, perhaps, they wouldn’t be cut so much slack on new albums, either).
 Either could have made it here, but Angel of Death‘s relentless, hurricane-force blast wins by a severed finger, for the iconic riff, that scream that opens things, the hyperspeed breakdown and solos, the simple fact that this has been a gateway into extreme metal for many.
 Above all, though, it still sounds fucking amazing.